M-Ismail-ZA/IsmailsGlossary/README.md

 ## Author

-Muhammed Ismail is an independent researcher based in South Africa, self-taught in mathematics, economics, and enough psychology to notice a pattern worth proving.
+Muhammed Ismail is a theoretical mathematician based in South Africa, working on formal verification and decision theory under uncertainty, with companion work in economics and psychology.
 This glossary isn't the main project — it's a byproduct of one.

 In September 2025, while trying to understand his own decision-making, Ismail noticed a six-step pattern recurring no matter the decision's subject, and set out to prove it held generally.
-As an unaffiliated researcher, a result that size has no realistic route through traditional peer review — every claim would need its own domain specialist, and credentials aren't something an independent researcher can offer — so the proof was built in Lean 4 instead: a claim a kernel checks deterministically, without first needing to check the author.
-Learning Mathlib well enough to write that proof — ~12,700 lines, published separately as *Ismail's Primitives* (see [Related work](#related-work)) — is what produced this
-glossary: a byproduct of the learning, released as a resource in its own right.
+The proof was formalized in Lean 4 — a claim the kernel checks deterministically.
+Learning Mathlib well enough to write that proof — ~12,700 lines, published separately as *Ismail's Primitives* (see [Related work](#related-work)) — is what produced this glossary: a byproduct of the learning, released as a resource in its own right.

 The full background is on the website's
 [About Ismail](https://m-ismail-za.github.io/IsmailsGlossary/) page.